mircealungu/mircea/notes/thoughtstream.md

 **April 15**

 Obsidian.
 This application feels like a labor of love.
-What if we all worked to create the same kind of usability and user-friendliness? #interactiondesign
+What if we all worked to create the same kind of user-friendliness? #interactiondesign

 **April 13**